 Prior to your class, you must complete the online pre-test (sent out about two weeks prior to your class date).
 After online testing is complete, you will be able to print out or email a verification of completion that will delineate which lessons have been successfully completed and the date.
 You must present this to the identified instructor.

-You need to wear scrubs (or the attire you wear to work) and be prepared for interactive learning modules with simulated patients.
+You may wear scrubs (or the attire you wear to work).
+Be prepared for interactive learning modules with simulated patients.
 Your Provider card is valid for two years.
 You must complete a Simulation course to maintain provider status.
 Use of these materials in an educational course does not represent course sponsorship by the AAP, and any fees charged for such a course do not represent income to the association.

 Participants who successfully complete the course will receive a NRP Provider Card.
 CME credits are not available.